skrattaren/apf.rst/apf.rst

 + [p.
 81] "'There's only one of everything.'"

-  In "Hobbyist_", a short story by science fiction writer Eric Frank Russell, the hero finds a planet where there is, indeed, only one of every kind of animal and plant.
+  In **Hobbyist**, a short story by science fiction writer Eric Frank Russell, the hero finds a planet where there is, indeed, only one of every kind of animal and plant.
 It turns out to be run by an alien super-being who creates life forms.